platformio/platformio-docs/en/latest/_sources/projectconf/sections/env/options/platform/platform.rst.txt

     [env:latest_version]
     ; not recommended as it does not ensure that
     ; - builds are repeatable
-    ; - all developers who checkout the project wil build against the same platform version platform = platformio/espressif32
+    ; - all developers who checkout the project will build against the same platform version platform = platformio/espressif32

     [env:development_verion_by_git]